isomerpages/mindef-workbuddy/_for-testing-purposes/Postman FAQs/About Postman.md

 SMS messaging service primarily.</p>
 <h4>Q3: Can I use the Broadcast Email Service in Postman Legacy to send email communications to citizens?</h4>
 <p>You may access it at <a href="https://legacy.postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">https://legacy.postman.gov.sg/</a> by
-signing in with your <a href="http://gov.sg" rel="noopener noreferrer nofollow" target="_blank">gov.sg</a> email address to utilise the ‘Broadcast
-Email Service’ in Postman Legacy.
+signing in with your gov.sg email address to utilise the ‘Broadcast Email Service’ in Postman Legacy.
 The system is managed by Open Government Products (OGP).
 For queries or troubleshooting assistance, please contact OGP directly at <a href="https://form.gov.sg/6465d6db09cbc8001286a8d8" rel="noopener noreferrer nofollow" target="_blank">https://form.gov.sg/6465d6db09cbc8001286a8d8</a>
 </p>
 <p></p>
 <h3>System Security and Performance</h3>